TJ-Solergibert/tj-solergibert.github.io/content/post/3d-parallelism/index.md

 - Pipeline Parallelism: When tensor parallelism is not enough, we divide the model among several pipeline stages.
 We will always try to make the division among the stages as balanced as possible.
 This parallelism has a significant drawback, the pipeline bubble, so we will use the less pipeline stages as possible.
 There are various pipeline schedules that trade memory consumption, communications and complexity.

-- Data Parallelism: Once we define the sizes of the pipeline and tensor axis (a.k.a. model parallelism), we will use data parallelism to scale up training with more devices.
+- Data Parallelism: Once we define the sizes of the pipeline and tensor axis (a.k.a.
+Model Parallelism), we will use data parallelism to scale up training with more devices.
 Use the Zero-1 Optimizer to reduce memory consumption and increase the batch size to achieve greater device utilization.

 After reading this post, you should be familiar with the basic pillars of large-scale LLM training, but we have left out more complex aspects such as sequence parallelism [[3]](https://arxiv.org/pdf/2205.05198), asynchronous tensor parallelism, the ZeRO-2 optimizer [[8]](https://arxiv.org/abs/1910.02054), selective activation recomputation [[3]](https://arxiv.org/pdf/2205.05198), and many more.
 I encourage you to explore these on your own and, above all, to experiment with everything we have covered in this post using libraries like [Megatron](https://github.com/NVIDIA/Megatron-LM) or [Nanotron ⚡️](https://github.com/huggingface/nanotron)!